-SearchScene is a charitable search engine that donates up to 95% of its profits to charity, with a focus on supporting charities that help fight climate change and alleviate the suffering caused by climate change.
+SearchScene is a charitable search engine that donates 95% of its profits to charity, with a focus on supporting charities that help fight climate change and alleviate the suffering caused by climate change.

 You can choose the charities you wish to support by clicking on the heart-shaped charity icon at the top-right of any page.
 Read more about our charity voting system here.